 “I’d have thought I’d be too old to go to a pediatrician now.”

 “Well, you’re not, Tony,” Dad told me.
 “You’re only thirteen years old, just starting your teen years.
 Both of the doctors your mom is going to talk to specialize in treating kids and teens who suffer from one or more concussions.
 You read the material that Coach Kavanaugh gave you about concussions.
-After reading it you should understand how important this is in making a decision about you going out for the freshman football team.”
+After reading it you should understand how important this is in making our decision about you going out for the freshman football team.”

 “Thing is, Mom, what I think is that you’re going to talk to a couple doctors who always work on high school athletes who have concussions.
 That seems to be pretty loaded against my going out for football.”